Hung-Liang/youtube_and_twitch_notifier/README.md

 - Go to the twitch channel you want to get the id of.
   - The id is in the url after `twitch.tv/`.

+## Todo

+- Add more notifier types.
+- Issue when a channel id in config in different group will cause second group to not work.

 ## Support me